itamar-farjun/embedded-snake-arm/README.md

-# embedded-snake-arm
-Embedded Snake game developed in C on an ARM STR91x (ARM9 architecture) microcontroller using the MCB-STR9 development board.
-Implemented interrupt-driven input handling and real-time game logic.
 # MCB-STR9 Embedded Interactive LCD Game

 This project is an embedded C application developed for the Keil MCB-STR9 evaluation board based on the ARM9 (STR91x) microcontroller architecture.